-You can require hackers to set up a virtual private network (VPN) instance with the HackerOne VPN in order to find vulnerabilities in your program.
-The HackerOne VPN enables you to have granular visibility into hacker activities on your program and assets.
+You can require finders to set up a virtual private network (VPN) instance with HackerOne Gateway (VPN) in order to find vulnerabilities in your program.
+The HackerOne Gateway (VPN) enables you to have granular control over finder activities on your program and assets.

-To opt-in to the HackerOne VPN, contact your program manager.
+To receive complete traffic logs, contact your program manager.